sassoftware/sas-portal-app/README.md

 - Modify the appserver_autoexec_usermods.sas file of the SAS Application Server context selected on import to add the following line:
 <pre>%let portalAppDir=this repo directory;</pre>
 where you will replace ''this repo directory'' with the directory that you did the git clone to create.
+- **NOTE:** If your stored process server instances are already running, you will need to restart them to pick up the appserver_autoexec_usermods.sas updates.

 - Set up your web server